datstartup/ubuntuopenbox/_posts/2020-07-12-Multiple-monitors-with-Arandr.md

 # 3. A script to toggle between one monitor and multiple one.

-This was not my original idea, I remembered seeing someone's script elsewhere online and developed my own version of the script.
-All the credit going to that person.
+This was not my original idea, I remembered seeing someone's script elsewhere online and developed my own version.
+The credit goes to that person.

 ```bash
 #!/bin/bash